ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.md

 ![ForresterStudy](./images/ForresterStudy.png)

-As you can see a lot of project are suing API internally, and the very visible part, the public projects represents 35%.
+As you can see a lot of projects are using API internally , and the very visible part, the public projects represents 35%.

 Read the full study: The Total Economic Impact™ of an API Management Solution http://ibm.biz/APICTEIstudy